 Falafels are originally an Egyptian food.
 There are a variety of options for spices and cooking and I will offer both here.
 I have never really been a big fan of falafel, but my kids love them and aside from the deep fried variety, they are a great source of protein if you are vegetarian and also are filling without being high in calories.
 Of course once you deep fry them they become less healthy and need to be eaten in moderation.
-I got an air fryer for Christmas and find they cook well in the air fryer, but are not as moist as the deep fried variety, so need to be
+I got an air fryer for Christmas and find they cook well in the air fryer, but are not as moist as the deep fried variety, so need to be served with a dip.

 The trick to making them is to not use canned chickpeas.
 Buy dried chickpeas and soak them overnight for the best results.
 Spices used should be to your taste, and I have put below an optional cardamom addition, but we did find this flavor a bit overpowering so beware.

 - 1 teaspoon salt

 - 1 teaspoon corrianda